It’s Week 6 of the Holiday Countdown. Let’s see how you’re doing and get your new tasks to prepare for Christmas on time and on budget!

 Can you believe it?
 Christmas is less than 4 weeks away!
 I’m not sure where the time is going and that’s why I started the countdown several weeks ago.
 Although there’s a long list of preparations, I feel so much better about where I’m at this year.
 How about you?

 If you’re just jumping on the Holiday Countdown wagon, I suggest you take a look at what we’ve been up to weeks one to five.

 How did I do?

 Do something crafty.
 My house has been in a state of disarray this week.
 I have several craft projects going on simultaneously.
-My kitchen table is half covered in decoupage supplies and semi-completed ornaments, my basement work table is currently being used as a spray paint booth and my office console table is stacked with ribbon, paint bottles, and other craft supplies.
-All of this mess will eventually turn in to projects I will show over the upcoming weeks.
+My kitchen table is half covered in decoupage supplies and semi-completed ornaments.
+My basement work table is currently being used as a spray paint booth.
+My office console table is stacked with ribbon, paint bottles, and other craft supplies.
+All of this mess will eventually turn in to projects I will show over the upcoming weeks!

 Start gathering gift wrapping supplies.
 I’m always on the look out for fabulous gift wrapping supplies any time of the year.
 I have to say that I’m drawn to wrapping paper, gift bags, ribbon and tags probably a lot more than the average person- they make me happy!
 To tell you the truth, I buy most of my supplies in January when everything is heavily discounted.
 However, I did stumble upon some beautiful tissue paper and ribbon this week that I just had to buy.

 Nothing says ‘Welcome’ more than a beautifully decorated front porch.
 Although there are many ideas, I suggest coordinating your decorations with the theme you chose back on week two, as well as something that suits the exterior of your home.
 For instance, if you have a modern exterior you should select decorating elements that are clean lined and minimalist.
 If your front porch is traditional, go for something embellished and ornate.